pkivolowitz/CSC4730-Fall-2023/projects/p3/stride.md

 # Userland Stride Scheduler

-In this project you will build a stride-based simulated scheduler in userland (i.e. in Linux, not xv6).
+In this project you will build a stride-based simulated scheduler in userland.
 Your scheduler will read a data file containing information simulating timer interrupts, job arrivals, job terminations, etc. Your output will be graded against known good results.
 Any deviation (even by a single space) may be counted as wrong, so follow the specification completely.

 You will be able to run tests against my grading script to debug any textual differences.

-## Partner rules

-No partners - this project is solo.

 ## Stride Scheduler